-Lunchtime at Manhattan Beach Middle School in Manhattan Beach, CA has gotten a lot louder over the past few years.
+Lunchtime at Manhattan Beach Middle School in Manhattan Beach, CA, has gotten a lot louder over the past few years.

 Sounds of dodgeball and basketball tournaments replace the buzzing and pinging of cellphone notifications.
 Students attend club meetings instead of participating in group chats on social media.

-In 2016-2017, the school initiated a policy prohibiting students from using cellphones during the school day.
+During the 2016–2017 school year, the school initiated a policy prohibiting students from using cellphones during the school day.
 They can continue to use other devices in a classroom or library for schoolwork, explains Kerry Riccio Aguero, the school’s vice-principal, but cellphones are not allowed.